rich335z/zFAM/Installation-NonGit.md

 names would be the ones pointing to the VIPA distribute address on their respective sysplex.

 ### Installation instructions
-1. Download the ZFAM repository to your local workstation.
+1. [Fork the repo](https://help.github.com/articles/fork-a-repo/) to your user account.

-1. Allocate a JCL and source library on the mainframe.
-Both libraries will need to have a record format of FB, a logical record length of 80 and be a dataset type of PDS or LIBRARY.
+1. Download the zECS repository to your local workstation.

-1. FTP the JCL in the JCL folder to the JCL library you have allocated.
+1. Allocate a source library on the mainframe for each folder in the repository.
+The names of these libraries must follow the format of *@srclib_prfx@.@source_vrsn@* with the folder name appended to the end.
+See step 6 for the description of these variables.
+All libraries will need to have a record format of FB, a logical record length of 80 and be a dataset type of PDS or PDSE.

-1. FTP the source code and definitions in the source folder to the source library you have allocated.
+1. FTP the contents of each project folder into the associated PDS/PDSE library you have allocated.

-1. Copy the ZFAMFFC, ZFAMFKC and ZFAMHEX from the source library to a copybook library used by your own compile processes if you do not plan on using the DFHEITAL and DFHYITVL procs.
+1. Copy the ZFAMFFC, ZFAMFKC and ZFAMHEX from the CPY library to a copybook library used by your own compile processes if you do not plan on using the DFHEITAL and DFHYITVL procs.

-1. *In the source library, locate the CONFIG member and edit it.* This file contains a list of configuration items used to configure the JCL and source.
+1. *In the TXT source PDS/PDSE library, locate the CONFIG member and edit it.* This file contains a list of configuration items used to configure the JCL and source.
 The file itself provides a brief description of each configuration item.
 Comments are denoted by leading asterisk in the first word.
 The first word is the configuration item and the second word is its value.

     1. **@auth@** is the value of the AUTHENTICATE parameter for the https TCPIPService definition.
 The values can be NO, ASSERTED, AUTOMATIC, AUTOREGISTER, BASIC, CERTIFICATE.